gocardless/statesman/README.md

 ```
 Define a guard. `to` and `from` parameters are optional, a nil parameter means
 guard all transitions.
 The passed block should evaluate to a boolean and must
 be idempotent as it could be called many times.
+The guard will pass when the
+boolean evaluates to true.
+On a "falsey" value, eg. false, nil, the guard will fail.

 #### `Machine.before_transition`
 ```ruby